Seasoned expats know too well that for a successful relocation, knowledge is the key.

-It’s a first-world nation with a very open immigration policy, and the quality of life can be excellent.
+It’s a highly developed, wealthy nation with a very open immigration policy, and the quality of life can be excellent.

-Having said that, in the most built-up areas, such as downtown Toronto, where there is high demand for space, costs can be higher.
+Having said that, in the most built-up areas, such as living in downtown Toronto, where there is high demand for space, costs can be significantly higher.